marco-gagliardi/presencejs/README.md

 ## presencejs

-A JavaScript library that uses HTML5controllers to detect whether someone is in front of the computer.
+A JavaScript library that uses HTML5 controllers to detect whether someone is in front of the computer.
 ####Dependencies:
 Requires [Resemble.js](http://huddle.github.io/Resemble.js/) image analysis library